 - Children should have someone to help them climb on a jungle gym or perform gymnastics.

 - Ask your child's doctor about your child participating in contact sports.

-It should be easy for a student to carry and take seizure medicines at school.
-Teachers and others at schools should know about your child’s seizures and seizure medicines.
+Have your child carry and take seizure medicines at school.
+Teachers and others at schools should know about your child's seizures and seizure medicines.

 Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.